School is starting soon! Here are 6 tips for preparing your child for an earlier sleep schedule

 I remember being a kid and I hated getting out of bed for school!
 It was especially difficult after summer vacation.
 I struggled with falling asleep and laid awake a lot at night, this went well into my twenties actually.
 I had a few years where I was a full blown insomniac!
 So I know the struggle I gave my parents at night and in the morning, and to be honest, it wasn't fun going through it myself.
 But for whatever reason, many kids have this FOMO about going to bed!
 I strongly believe that my childhood sleep issues just continued on through my whole life, and it wasn't until I had my own kids that my sleep started to improve!
 Once I sleep trained them and got them sleeping 12 hours a night, my sleep issues resolved themselves!

 But back to your kids!
 School is quickly approaching and it is time to start thinking about helping your kids with the transition back.
-I have you some great tips to prepare them for the early morning wake ups that are fast approaching!
+I have some great tips to prepare them for the early morning wake ups that are fast approaching!

 So, let’s talk strategy!
 It all starts with a solid bedtime routine and an age appropriate bed time.
-I recommend that all kids, from 3 months to 12 years, go to bed between 6:30-8:00pm.
+I recommend that all kids, from 4 months to 6 years, go to bed between 6:30-8:00pm.
+For kids that are between 7-12 years, bedtime can be a bit later, up to 9:00pm.
 I know that sounds really early, but little ones need 10 -12 hours sleep per night.
 The good news for you is that an early bedtime also gives you much needed time alone or time with your spouse!
 We love our children dearly, but it’s important to have some time to ourselves to reset from the day.
 Whatever time you decide bedtime is, be consistent with it!
 Kids do best when things are predictable and consistent.
-If bedtime is currently 10PM, you will want to adjust them slowly.
-I recommend moving their bedtime up 20 mins, every 3-5 days or so.

 A solid bedtime routine is important for everybody, not just kiddos.
 It should be about 25-30 mins long and be the same each night.
 A calming routine will send a signal to your mind and body that it’s time to get ready to fall asleep.
 I also suggest turning off screens an hour or so before bedtime, because blue light will interfere with their bodies natal release of melatonin, and impact their ability to fall asleep with ease.
 So instead of tv or an iPad, get your child a great book and read it with them.
 Reading is great activity to do before bed (shocker, I know!)